 Rocky Mountain Tiny Houses created this sizable tiny home for a military couple who wanted greater financial stability as wall as the ability to move wherever they are stationed — and take their house with them!
 The couple enlisted Rocky Mountain to create a home that combined two designs by fellow tiny house lovers Shedsistence and the Tiny House Lab.

 Inside, the highlight of the kitchen is the dark blue clay-fired apron sink.
-There is also a 24-inch gas range with a modern stainless steel range hood.
+A 24-inch gas range with a modern stainless steel range hood combine function and beauty.
 Plus, a bottom-freezer fridge and a washer/dryer combo equip the home with all of the comforts of a traditional house.

 Custom stairs leading up to the loft include built-in storage cubbies.
-The homeowners are outdoor enthusiasts and have lots of gear, so Rocky Mountain created lots of additional storage in the home and under the main platform.
+The homeowners are outdoor enthusiasts and have lots of gear, so Rocky Mountain created lots of additional storage in the home and under the main platform to accommodate it.

 At the opposite side of the home, a partition separates the bathroom from the gear closet on the front of the trailer.
 A 42-inch shower enclosure is roomy for a tiny home, and Rocky Mountain included a small window to keep the space feeling open.
 There is also a Nature's Head composting toilet for off-the-grid living.